Continuing Review for Studies Approved Under Expedited and Full Review

-For most projects, IRB approval expires within one year of the approval date.
 The IRB has the authority to require continuing review for intervals less than one year, which often depend on the nature and severity of risk to participants involved in the study.
 Researchers will be informed of the project expiration date when they receive their IRB approval letter.
 If expiration occurs prior to continuing review, the project must be closed and all contact with human subjects and analysis of their private, identifiable information must cease immediately.

 How to Submit an Application for Continuing Review

 To add an Application for Continuing Review and supporting materials to an existing project in IRBNet, investigators must submit materials by creating a new package.
 A package is a digital file folder within a project in IRBNet.
 The Application for Continuing Review form and other supporting documents are available in the IRBNet Document Library.
 All continuation requests must include the Application for Continuing Review form.

 1. After you have logged into your IRBNet account, click on the project you wish to submit documents for.

 2. Click "Designer" and then "Add New Document."
 Follow the prompts to add a document to a new package (click "Create a New Package").
 IRBNet will increase the tracking number by one for each package you create within a project.
 For example, if your original IRBNet tracking number is 111222-1, the next package you open will be labeled 111222-2.

 3. Obtain electronic signatures from the principal investigator, co-investigator(s), and research advisor(s).

 4. Click "Submit this Package" to submit your materials to the IRB.
 Please do not open a new project for continuing review or amendments.
 Projects should be opened for new research studies only.